 For Community Members, we can provide only limited help with personal technology questions (such as using software), but can provide more support for tasks specific to our set-up such as printing.
 The Farmington Public Library may offer additional computer and technology assistance and there are regular Adult Education programs available as well.

 OneSearch is an efficient way to search multiple types of sources at the same time.
 Instead of searching separately for newspapers, articles, and books using the catalog and databases, OneSearch lets you find information in almost all the library’s resources–all at once!
 It’s a great place to start your research at UMF.

 Once you’ve started a search, you can limit your results by using the options on the left hand side of the screen, just like you would do when searching in a database (e.g., you can limit results to Full text online, Journal articles, etc.)

-While it does not include everything in all the library’s databases, utilizing the “Include results beyond your library’s collection” option allows you to include many more resources than just our own collections, expanding your search results and thereby the resources you may easily request via Interlibrary Loan.
+While it does not include everything in all the library’s databases, utilizing the “Include results beyond your library’s collection” option allows you to include many more resources than just our own collections, expanding your search results and adding resources you may easily request via Interlibrary Loan.
 If you have questions about this, please contact a librarian.

 University of Maine at Farmington

 TYY (via Maine Relay Service) dial 711